- Exceptionally successful lateral layout

 Unique & spectacular converted stable block in prime Bedford Park.

 The Orchard is considered to be one of the best addresses in Bedford Park, located in central Chiswick close to Turnham Green Terrace.
 The Orchard sits in the heart of Bedford Park, London's first garden suburb and Chiswick's most sought-after enclave.
-It is a short walk from the excellent shops, boutiques and restaurants of central Chiswick, and close to Turnham Green Underground station (District Line).
+It is a short distance from the excellent shops, boutiques and restaurants of central Chiswick, and close to Turnham Green Underground station (District Line).
 Central London and Heathrow (A4/M4) are easily accessible, as are several leading independent schools.

 Chiswick is a hugely popular and prosperous large suburb of West London located on the northern side of the River Thames, 6 miles (9.7 km) west of Charing Cross.
 It was historically an ancient parish in the county of Middlesex, with an agrarian and fishing economy.
 The name "Chiswick" is of Old English origin meaning "Cheese Farm" and originates from the riverside meadows and farms that are thought to have supported an annual cheese fair on Dukes Meadows up until the 18th century.